oconnor663/bao/docs/spec.md

 process of pairing off nodes at each level repeats until there's one root node at the topmost level, which is either a parent node or, in the single chunk case, that chunk.
-To hash the root node, there are two extra steps: first the total input length as a 64-bit little-endian integer is appended to its contents, and also the BLAKE2 final node flag is set to true.
+To hash the root node, there are two extra steps: first the total input length as a 64-bit little-endian unsigned integer is appended to its contents, and also the BLAKE2 final node flag is set to true.
 Those steps prevent collisions between inputs of different lengths.

 The definition above is in an iterative style, but we can also define the